doldsimo/lti-1.3-canvas-lms/README.md

 If you are experienced with LTI and just want to try out the LTI plugin quickly, you can skip to step 6 [How to use and set up the example LTI app](#6-how-to-use-and-set-up-the-example-lti-app).

-However, I recommend reading through all points thoroughly, as there are several difficulties with integrating LTI with canvas.
+However, I recommend reading through all points thoroughly, as there are several difficulties with integrating LTI with Canvas.

 ---